hm-choi/he_dap/examples/README.md

 |              | PP-STAT w/ **HE-DAP** | 20  | 7.410 × 10⁻⁸     | 197.12    |

-## Experiment 3: Evaluation on Real-world Datasets
+## Experiment 3: Evaluation on Real-world Datasets (corresponds to Section 5.4 in the paper)
 We evaluate the performance of HE-DAP using four statistical measures—ZNorm, Skew, Kurt, and PCC—on the same real-world dataset.

 ### Expeirment 3.1